michael-milette/moodle-theme_training/README.md

 IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-theme_training/issues).

+### Why does my course grid view look un-even?

+The optimal size for course summary images when using this theme is 540 px wide by 300 px high.
+With that said, there really isn't any restriction on how tall you should make an image.
+However, for best results, be consistent in the height and width.

 ### Are there any security considerations?

 There are no known security considerations at this time.